-Homeowners have the primary responsibility for ensuring their homes are properly maintained, but Home Repair Grants are available to vulnerable households where there is a Category 1 Hazard present as determined by Part 1 of the Housing Act 2004
+Home Repair Grants are to assist vulnerable applicants to carry out remedial works to their homes where there is a Category 1 Hazard present as determined by Part 1 of the Housing Act 2004.

-Who qualifies for a Home Repair Grant?
+Who qualifies for a home repair grant?

-• Vulnerable (see below) owner-occupiers and qualifying tenants (where the tenant has a duty to carry out the works).
+Vulnerable owner-occupiers and qualifying tenants (where the tenant has a duty to carry out the works).